edubs5/pickem/README.md

 # Then to load postgresql now:
 launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
 ```
-By default the mysql user is root with no password.
+By default the postgresql user is your current OS X username with no password.